the-t-in-rtf/fluid-sandbox/README.md

 This package provides a sandbox in which you can learn to work with Fluid using only configuration options.

-The interface asks you to enter a base gradeName (`fluid.component` by default) and the `options` for the component in JSON format..
+The interface allows you to enter any additional grade names you want to use (`fluid.component` is already there) and to specific the `options` for the component in JSON format..

 If your component expects to work with particular markup, you are expected to enter it in the `markup` input field.